Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs Canada Day in Harrison Hot Springs

 Canada Day celebrations take place across Metro Vancouver, including in Harrison Hot Springs.
 On July 1st the resort town has a parade, live music and more.

-TIP: On the weekend just before Canada Day in 2025 there is another special event.
+TIP: On the weekend just before Canada Day in 2025 there was another special event.
 Sasquatch Days is an Indigenous event that features war canoe races, a salmon barbeque and other activities on the Saturday and Sunday of June 28th and 29th.
-Those days too are a most-interesting time to be at the beach in Harrison Hot Springs.
+Those days too were a most-interesting time to be at the beach in Harrison Hot Springs.

-July 1st Parade & Canada Day Celebrations at Harrison Hot Springs
+July 1st Parade and Canada Day Celebrations at Harrison Hot Springs

 Harrison Hot Springs is a popular tourist destination in the Fraser Valley.
 It’s a beautiful place and especially popular in the summer.
 The town hosts a variety of events, including Canada Day celebrations on July 1st.